-("Just for Fun" activities are optional experiments to encourage active and personalized learning) There are two major experiments if any student would like to explore more (sorry, no extra credits!).
+"Just for Fun" activities are optional experiments to encourage active and personalized learning.
+They are mentioned scatteringly in the lab manual.
+There are two major experiments if any student would like to explore more (sorry, no extra credits!).

 - 1. Fermentation of wine or beer: Volunteers need to bring in grape juice, malt extract and commercial yeast.
 Utensils, tools and incubators will be provided. - 2.
 Making yogurt: Volunteers need to bring yogurt (the varieties containing live and active cultures) and milk.